 REAL spaces feature an instructor station, four flat panel displays around the room, dual flat panel displays at each table, and whiteboards around the room for each table.

-These rooms use 10 semi-circular tables and generally accommodate 60 students.
+These rooms use 6-10 semi-circular tables and generally accommodate up to 60 students.

 These spaces are open to MSU tenured, tenure-track, and fixed-term faculty members, who must apply to if interested in teaching in REAL spaces.

 The REAL Academy for Faculty will provide training the semester before teaching a course in REAL spaces.